Ward Roylance Award

 Entrada Honors Visionary Artists, Educators With Annual Awards

-The Ward Roylance Awards, named in honor of Entrada’s co-founder and primary inspiration, were inaugurated in 1999 to recognize individuals and organizations combining an interest in arts and education, primarily outdoor education.
+The Ward Roylance Awards, named in honor of Entrada’s co-founder and primary inspiration, were inaugurated in 1999 to recognize individuals and organizations that further public understanding and appreciation of the natural, historical, cultural, and scientific heritage of the Colorado Plateau.

 CURRENT AND PAST RECIPIENTS